twolfson/twolfson.com/articles/subtle-anti-patterns.md

 AlgorithmKeeper.emit('add', 'diagonal', diagFn);
 ```

-However, we have placed sugar on top of it (and removed the need for a third party tracker).
-If we did go this route though, we could have other people listen and hook in to our algorithm addition events. **CRAZY AWESOME!!**
+In previous examples, we have simplified it by removing the need for a third party tracker.

+However, if we did go this route, then we could have other people listen and hook in to our algorithm addition events. **CRAZY AWESOME!!**

 ```js
 AlgorithmKeeper.on('add', function (name) {